Overview

 Redundant or Duplicate Publication

-Publishing the same research findings in multiple venues without appropriate cross-referencing or disclosure.
+Publishing the same findings in multiple venues.

 Unethical Research Practices